 “I called both Travelocity and United to see if we could get the ticket changed,” said Demastrie, a media buyer from Washington.
 “But the best they said they could do was to make a note on the account of the name change.”

 Airlines and airport screeners used to shrug off small discrepancies between the name on a ticket and a passenger’s driver’s license or passport.
 But under the Transportation Security Administration’s Secure Flight program, the name on a ticket and on an ID must match exactly.
 If they don’t, you could be delayed or prevented from flying.

 It turns out that there’s some wiggle room for errors, though, which isn’t always disclosed to air travelers.
 More on that in a minute.

-Airlines sometimes offer to make an electronic notation on an airline reservation that contains a minor error, but they can’t guarantee that it will work.
+Airlines sometimes offer to make an electronic notation on an airline reservation that contains a minor error.
+Unfortunately, they can’t guarantee that it will work.
 The only way to be 100 percent sure, they’ll frequently say, is to buy a new ticket with the correct name.
 In some cases, they’ll offer to change the name for a fee.
-Demastrie was so worried that he bought a fully refundable ticket on another airline, just in case United told his wife that she couldn’t fly, because he was so worried.
+Demastrie bought a fully refundable ticket on another airline, just in case United told his wife that she couldn’t fly, because he was so worried.

 No question, Secure Flight is an opportunity for airlines to make even more money.
-The airline industry just wrapped up its most profitable year in a decade, in large part by charging so-called “ancillary” fees, such as change fees.
-United Airlines collected $243 million in cancellation and change fees during the first three quarters of 2010, and domestic airlines as a whole collected $1.7 billion, already surpassing the figure for all of 2009.
+The airline industry just wrapped up its most profitable year in a decade.
+In large part by charging so-called “ancillary” fees, such as change fees.
+United Airlines collected $243 million in cancellation and change fees during the first three quarters of 2010.
+Domestic airlines as a whole collected $1.7 billion, already surpassing the figure for all of 2009.

 Are airlines exploiting the TSA’s stricter name-matching requirements to squeeze even more money out of us?